Hugo-ter-Doest/chart-parsers/README.md

 * <code>is_headcorner_of(A, B)</code> where <code>A</code> and <code>B</code> are nonterminals: returns true if <code>A</code> is head-corner of <code>B</code>.

 # Creating a chart parser
-If a grammar had been loaded a parser can be created by calling
+If a grammar had been loaded a parser can be created:
 ```
 var GrammarParser = require('.lib/GrammarParser');
 var EarleyParser = require('./lib/EarleyParser');